Aubrey McClendon: Lobbying and natural gas advocacy

+In an appearance on 60 Minutes in 2010, McClendon argued a case for natural gas as a clean fuel and a significant job-creating industry.
+He defended the natural gas and oil industry's use of hydraulic fracturing techniques for well completion, claiming it could reduce the impact of OPEC, create jobs for Americans, and reduce costs.

 Personal life and interests

-McClendon lived in Oklahoma City with his wife, the former Kathleen Upton Byrns.
-They have three adult children named Jack, Callie, and Will.
-By his wife, he was related to Sports Illustrated supermodel Kate Upton.
+McClendon lived in Oklahoma City with his wife, Kathleen Upton Byrns.
+They have three adult children: Jack, Callie, and Will.
+His wife is a cousin of Sports Illustrated supermodel Kate Upton and is also related to Louis Upton, the founder of Whirlpool Corporation.

-McClendon's personal wine collection was estimated at one time to include more than 100,000 bottles.
-He also held an extensive collection of antique maps of Oklahoma and had collected a number of vintage motor boats.
+McClendon had a personal wine collection that he estimated at one time to include more than the equivalent of 100,000 bottles.
+He sold much of the collection when he needed cash and after it appreciated; the remainder was sold after his death.
+He also held an extensive collection of antique maps of Oklahoma and collected vintage motor boats.

 McClendon, an Episcopalian, would sometimes quote scripture in workplace emails.
-He also employed chaplains while heading Chesapeake.
+He also employed chaplains while CEO of Chesapeake.

-McClendon was a known associate of, and contributed funding to, convicted fraudster Billy McFarland.
-Co-founder of the ill-fated Fyre Festival.
+McClendon was the main investor in Magnises, a credit card-based venture of convicted fraudster Billy McFarland, co-founder of the Fyre Festival, later described as a scam.